cdpxe/WendzelNNTPd/README.md

 * It is open + free software! :)
 * TLS server authentication and data encryption
 * Supports NNTPS ans SNNTP with TLS 1.0-1.3 based on OpenSSL 1.1.1 and above
+* Support for client certificate verification and CRL checks

 ## Website